systemd-fsck@.service, systemd-fsck-root.service, systemd-fsck — File system checker logic

 last check, number of mounts, unclean unmount, etc.

-nofail, emergency mode is
+nofail, emergency mode is activated, by isolating

 systemd-fsck understands one kernel